-I. Purpose and Contact Information
+I. Purpose

 This Housing Opportunities for Persons With AIDS (HOPWA) notice announces renewal application requirements for eligible expiring HOPWA Permanent Supportive Housing (PSH) competitive renewal grants.
-This notice will serve as the renewal application procedural guide for eligible Fiscal Year (FY) 2017 renewal applicants.
-The Department is currently operating under a Continuing Resolution through April 28, 2017.
-Subject to the enactment of appropriations, the Department expects to renew all eligible expiring HOPWA PSH competitive grants initially funded with appropriated funds from FY2010 or earlier, provided that they meet applicable program requirements.
-Applications for FY2017 renewal grants must be received no later than 11:59:59PM ET on March 31, 2017.
+This notice will serve as the renewal application procedural guide for eligible FY2016 renewal applicants.
+Pursuant to the authority provided by the Consolidated Appropriations Act, 2016, P.L.
+No. 114-113, the Department will renew all eligible expiring HOPWA PSH competitive grants initially funded with appropriated funds from Fiscal Year 2010 or earlier provided they meet applicable program requirements.
+Applications for FY2016 renewal grants must be received no later than 11:59:59 PM ET on April 15, 2016.